timotheemoulin/timothee-moulin-software-engineer/CV.md

 ## Experience

+*Oct 2019 - Present*

+**Fullstack web developer**, */boomerang marketing (Sierre)*

+I am now helping /boomerang in our technical turn from a closed source (home made) CMS to a brand new WordPress integration and customization.

-*Dec 2018 - Present*
+*Dec 2018 - Sep 2019*

 **Technical Manager**, *Virtua (Morges)*

-I am now in charge of the management of Virtua's CMS and eCommerce team.
+I have been in charge of the management of Virtua's CMS and eCommerce team.
 This includes HR responsibilities, technical support, and a global view of the company organization and objectives.
 Knowledge sharing and capitalisation across projects is one of my many goals.

 * Technical expertise for the development team